tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter3.md

 That statement seemed to deflate her, and she sank down in her chair.
 A sense of finality and despair seemed to engulf her.
 After a few seconds, she whispered, "They are going to take it out on me when you leave."

 {{extra.daimon.hero_nickname}} reached out and touched where {{extra.daimon.hero_bestfriend_angel_brother}} back handed her.
 Pushing healing energy into her face, {{extra.daimon.hero_nickname}} replied, "You are not alone.
 If you need friend, I'm staying at the old 'Higant' house on the lake."
-Then softly added, "And I don't have any friends like us."
+Then softly added, "And I don't have any friends, not like us."

+{{extra.daimon.hero_nickname}} smiled, turned, and walked out the store's front door.

 Awe and wonder dominated {{extra.daimon.hero_bestfriend_angel_fn}}'s face.
 She couldn't believe what just happened, with someone standing up to her brother.
+Standing up for her.
 Even more shocking, he was a healer.
 There hadn't been a healer since she could remember.
-It had to have been generations.
+It had to have been generations since the last healer.

 She didn't know what her clan would do.
-Would they seek to revenge for {{extra.daimon.hero_bestfriend_angel_brother}}'s humiliation?
-Or would they seek to aid him, and tie him to the clan as a healer?
+Would they seek revenge for {{extra.daimon.hero_bestfriend_angel_brother}}'s beat down and humiliation?
+Or would they seek to tie him to the clan in some way as a healer?
+She had no clue.

 Hell, she didn't know what she wanted either.

 But Maybe.
 Hopefully.
-She made a friend.
+She had started to make a friend.
+She wasn't sure.

 She didn't have any friends either.